Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Clearly states 'Switch the active identity profile' – a specific verb and resource.
-Distinct from sibling tools like list_profiles and manage_profile_hints.
+The description clearly states 'Switch the active identity profile,' using a specific verb and resource.
+It distinguishes itself from sibling tools like list_profiles by detailing the atomic write and caching behavior.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.